casefabric/guide/docs/training/part1.md

 Note that when we first meet the client, we may not know more than a name or even the client refuses to give his real name.

 ## CaseFabric/CMMN explanation: CaseFile
-***While iteratively building the overall case model, the data in the model will become more complex and the case file will complete.
+***While iteratively building the overall case model, the data in the model will become more complex and the case more complete.
 The case model holds this information during the collaboration in building the case with the client.***

 ![lijn](../assets/training/lijn-steps.png)